Blues Plagued by Injuries Yet Again

 The St. Louis Blues are no strangers to injuries.
-In recent years, the team has lost significant man-games to injury and the 2017-18 season is following tradition.
+In recent years, the team has lost significant players to injury and the 2017-18 season is following tradition.

 The Blues’ woes began even before the season started when news broke that Robby Fabbri had re-torn his ACL and would miss the entire season.
 Fabbri, who provided a much-needed boost of energy during a slump the previous year, was added to the long list of players who would, at the very least, miss the season’s start.